cambecc/earth/README.md

 for the main entry points.
 Data files are located in the `public/data` directory, and there is one sample weather layer located at `data/weather/current`.

+*For Ubuntu, Mint, and elementary OS, use `nodejs` instead of `node` instead due to a [naming conflict](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint-elementary-os).

 getting map data
 ----------------